abfarhan/Angular-Doc/Angular Notes.md

 - The filter() method returns the matched values in an array from the collection.
 It will check all values in the collection and return the matched values in an array.<br/>
 - Filter returns an array.

+## **Angular Decorators**

+Decorators are the features of Typescript and are implemented as functions.
+The name of the decorator starts with `@` symbol following by brackets and arguments.
+The decorator provides metadata to angular classes, property, value, method, etc. and decorators are going to be invoked at runtime.

+### In Angular, the Decorators are classified into 4 types.
+They are as follows:

+1. Class Decorators: `@Component` and `@NgModule`
+2. Property Decorators: `@Input` and `@Output` (These two decorators are used inside a class)
+3. Method Decorators: `@HostListener` (This decorator is used for methods inside a class like a click, mouse hover, etc.)
+4. Parameter Decorators: `@Inject` (This decorator is used inside class constructor)

+### List of decorators available in Angular:

+1. @NgModule
+2. @Component
+3. @Injectable
+4. @Directive
+5. @Pipe
+6. @Input
+7. @Output
+8. @HostBinding
+9. @HostListener
+10. @ContentChild
+11. @ContentChildren
+12. @ViewChild
+13. @ViewChildren

 ---